quile/ecosystem/README.md

     var Lifecycle = require("ecosystem").Lifecycle;
     var util      = require("util");

-    function MyService(name) {
+    // You need a constructor that calls the Lifecycle constructor function MyService(name) {
         Lifecycle.call(this, name);
     }
-    util.inherits(MyService, Lifecycle);
+    // ... and you need to inherit from Lifecycle util.inherits(MyService, Lifecycle);
     ...

+    // ... and if you export your class as "Lifecycle", ecosystem
-    module.exports = {
+    // will know how to init/start/stop it easily module.exports = {
         Lifecycle: MyService,
         ...